 According to the article, “We all have an ego and its primary purpose is to protect us by developing elaborate self protection mechanisms in the form of beliefs, ideas, desires, habits, and addictions in order to prevent us from facing what we fear the most, the death of our ego or belief in yourself.
 When our egos are challenged or hurt by others, we are prone to become immediately triggered.
 We will argue, insult, get angry, belittle, defame, backstab, sabotage, assault, and even murder in extreme circumstances of triggers related to self preservation.”
 This happens when people pose a threat to our basic ego or self identity.
 Such triggers lead to intense emotions of hatred, disgust, anger, fear, terror or grief.
 They lead to what we believe are protective behaviors like shouting, arguing, insulting, hiding, crying or otherwise emotionally reacting.

 What I’ve seen related to such self protective triggers is that they actually lead to our getting hurt over and over again.

 Our unhealthy reactions result in others’ distancing from us, which can trigger in us feelings of abandonment or rejection which are very painful.
 Our reactions can also lead to people pushing back and making observations or accusations which result in more hurt for us.

-So while we may go to these places to self-protect, are they really protecting us or are they harming us and those around us?
-Unfortunately, what I’ve found in my coaching is the kids are often the easiest target for these triggers and reactions because they’re not our equals and they’re emotional.
+So while we may go to these places to self-protect, are they really protecting us? or are they harming us? and those around us?
+Unfortunately, what I’ve found is the kids are often the easiest target for these triggers and reactions because they’re not our equals and they’re emotional.
 Thus there are many things kids can do or say that can serve as triggers for their parents.